cloudmaven/documentation/pages/az/az_jupyter.md

 ## Introduction

-The purpose of this page is to present the Microsoft Azure Jupyter notebook hosting service as an extremely valuable free asset for research.
-In general we advocate using Jupyter notebooks to create research sandboxes, to develop paper content, to share reproducible results, and to generally communicate from a technical perspective.
-Jupyter notebooks support Python, R, F-Sharp and other programming languages.
-They also support markdown including mathematical formatting (LaTeX).
+The purpose of this page is to present the Microsoft Azure Jupyter notebook hosting service as an extremely valuable (currently free) tool for research.

+In general we advocate using Jupyter notebooks to create research sandboxes, to develop paper content, to share reproducible results, and to communicate on a technical level.
+Jupyter notebooks support Python, R, F-Sharp, Julia and other programming languages.
+They also support markdown including LaTeX mathematical formatting.

 Microsoft to their immense credit has created a Jupyter notebook hosting service on their Azure cloud platform.
-This has two advantages over hosting a Jupyter notebook on a machine that you manage: First they take care of the basics of managing the notebook; you never have to worry about the host machine.
-(The service is free for now (January 2017); it may become a paid service in the future.)
+This has two advantages over hosting a Jupyter notebook on a machine that you manage: First Azure takes care of the basics of managing the notebook and its host machine; so you don't.
+Second the Azure Jupyter notebook is connected to other useful technogies;
-Second: The Azure Jupyter notebook is connected to other important technogies for you; so it is really part of a broader technical ecosystem.
+so it is already built into a broader technical context or ecosystem.
 These extensions include Azure Machine Learning Studio and GitHub, just to begin with.
 We believe this service has a great future and is well worth your time exploring.

 ## Links